Rural Medical Track

 - Communicate respectfully (Disruptive or disrespectful behavior will not be tolerated.)

-- Engage in active learning through participation
+- Engage in active learning through participation.

-- Accept and apply constructive feedback
+- Accept and apply constructive feedback.

-- Demonstrate a desire to exceed expectations
+- Demonstrate a desire to exceed expectations.

-Students taking this course that feel they have a disability that requires special accommodations to enable full participate, should advise the Course Coordinator of this as soon as possible.
+Students taking this course that feel they have a disability that requires special accommodations to enable full participation, should advise the Course Coordinator of this as soon as possible.
 The Course Coordinator will work with that student and the Office of Student Services to provide reasonable accommodations to ensure that the student has a fair opportunity to perform.